Hierarchical DCC-HEAVY Model for High-Dimensional Covariance Matrices: Modelling Framework

-where \(R_{t}^{c}\) and \(\rho_{i,t}\) denote the \(K \times K\) conditional correlation matrix of factors filtered from a marginal model and \(K \times 1\) vector of correlations between an individual asset and the factors on month \(t\), respectively.
+where \(R_{t}^{c}\) and \(\rho_{t}^{i}\) denote the \(K \times K\) conditional correlation matrix of factors filtered from a marginal model and \(K \times 1\) vector of correlations between an individual asset and the factors on day \(t\), respectively.
+The law of motion of $R_t^c$ is defined in \eqref{7} while the one for $\rho_{t}^{i}$ is defined through \eqref{14} below.

-In accordance to the framework for a set of factors, the dynamics of the conditional and realized variance of an individual asset, allowing for corresponding asymmetric effects are specified as:
+In accordance with the framework for a set of factors, the dynamics of the conditional and realized variance of each individual asset, allowing for asymmetric effects based on corresponding signed returns, are specified as follows: